Advertisement

 Can I apply to other housing authorities while on this waitlist?

 Yes.
 There is no limit to the number of housing authority waiting lists you can join simultaneously.
-Applying to multiple PHAs in your state and neighboring states is strongly recommended to increase your chances of receiving assistance sooner.
-Browse other housing authorities in Massachusetts.
+There are 8 other housing authorities within 100 miles of Peabody Housing Authority, including Beverly Housing Authority (2 mi), Salem Housing Authority (2 mi), Danvers Housing Authority (3 mi).
+Applying to multiple PHAs in Massachusetts and neighboring states is strongly recommended to increase your chances.
+Browse all housing authorities in Massachusetts.

 How do I contact Peabody Housing Authority?